istrate/cp4d/OpenShift-and-MongoDB.md

 # Verify connectivity

-Open terminal in one of *mongos* pods and connect using *userAdmin* credentials.
+Open a terminal in one of *mongos* pods and connect using *userAdmin* credentials.

 > mongo -u userAdmin<br>
 ```